LucWizardinmyhead/AWSRoadmap/README.md

 # AWSRoadmap
-I will update this Roadmap with all my work regarding AWS and in the Cloud.
-These are projects I make and projects for clients.

-The first thing I did was:
+The first thing I do for a new account:

  Create an IAM user for your personal use.